How big should my rabbits' home be?

 - Safe.
 You’ll need to make sure they are well protected with sturdy walls, mesh or fencing against threats like cats and foxes or other wild animals – including other rabbits who can potentially pass on deadly diseases.
 Also, by making sure they have a safe, secure home, with dig-proof barriers, you’ll also be stopping escape attempts.

 - Spacious.
 Rabbits need space to roam around and have fun.
-Ideally, their exercise run should be attached to their hutch or enclosure so they can hop about whenever they like.
+Think of their hutch as their bedroom and their run as the “rest” of their house.
+A large run or other space for them to live in should be attached to their hutch or enclosure so they can hop about whenever they like.
 They need a minimum of 10 x 6 x 3 ft (3 x 2 x 1 m) total space.

 - Fun.
 Remember to put lots of toys in their home to keep your bunnies occupied.
 Even though they have each other they can still get bored.
+They also love toys to hide in.
 Rabbits need plenty of toys to keep them happy.